The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Proxy Task for Continual Classification

-We conduct experiments with ShapeNet13 and ModelNet40 with one class per exposure.
-We compare the performance of the proxy classifier against three baselines: YASS (Sec.~\ref{sec:gsmart}), GDumb~\cite{prabhugdumb} and a standard classifier trained continually with cross entropy loss and the same exemplar set, denoted as Classifier with Exemplars.
-Fig.~\ref{fig:exp_proxy} illustrates that the proxy classifier using NCM outperforms the GDumb and Classifier with Exemplars on ShapeNet13, and achieves competitive performance with YASS on both datasets.
-This is a potentially interesting finding as it demonstrates that a significant amount of discriminative information is encoded in the continual shape representation.
-This suggests that it may be profitable to explore other proxy tasks as a means to overcome catastrophic forgetting in classification.
+We conduct experiments with ShapeNet13 with one class per exposure.
+We first show that the feature representation learned by the single-view 3D shape reconstruction task is discriminative despite not having access to ground truth labels during training.
+We compare the performance of the proxy classifier against an ImageNet pretrained feature representation model.
+Specifically, we extract the feature from the ImageNet pretrained ResNet18 via a forward pass and use NCM as the classifier with the same exemplar set size as the proxy classifier.
+Fig.~\ref{fig:exp_proxy}b shows evidence that shape features are more beneficial for continual classification than the rich discriminative feature representation from ImageNet.
+We further compare the proxy classifier against two classification baselines: GDumb~\cite{prabhugdumb} and a standard classifier trained continually with cross entropy loss and the same exemplar set, denoted as Classifier with Exemplars.
+Fig.~\ref{fig:exp_proxy}b shows that the 3D shape proxy classifier outperforms the GDumb and Classifier with Exemplars on ShapeNet13.
+This demonstrates that a significant amount of discriminative information is encoded in the continual shape representation and suggests that it may be beneficial to explore other proxy tasks as a means to improve CL classification.
+Note that our goal in this section is to show that the unsupervised pretrained shape features give surprisingly high performance despite not being trained to perform classification or use any heuristics.
+Therefore, we do not compare our approach extensively to existing SOTA CL classification methods and do not attempt to make SOTA claims against these methods.